brettwooldridge/kuill/README.md

 on Google's GSON library was replaced with the more common Jackson JSON library, and the build was changed to be non-Android specific.

 This library should work for both Kotlin and Java users, with the caveat that Java users will need the Kotlin runtime jar in order to run.

+This library provides model representation of the [Quill](https://quilljs.com) editor document model, as well as methods and operatators required to read and manipulate the model.